IuliiaZaitova/code_slingers/README.md

     brew install wget

 ---

----
-You also need to download the spacy model:
+#### 6. You also need to download the spacy model:

     python -m spacy download en_core_web_lg

 ---

-#### Initial Downloads
+### 7. Initial Downloads

 This is the step that clones the submodules required for captioning, download pretrained models and set them up.
-This might take a while depending on your internet speed. :)
+This might take a while, depending on your internet speed. :)

     chmod +x initialization_script.sh
     ./initialization_script.sh